pellucida/xlockmore/README.md

 Replaced the *gnome-lockscreen.png* icon with *system-lock-screen.png* removing the need for **gnome-icon-theme-legacy**.

+As I use startx rather than gdm the icon is probably unneeded.

+## Later version builds

+The most recent version from sillycycle **xlockmore-5.75.tar.xz** will build with the slightly modified spec file xlockmore-5.75.spec.

 ## License

 See **LICENSE** where the license from the upstream source is reproduced and is roughly a BSD style license.